seandearnaley/python-code-outline/README.md

 This will delete the `.coverage` data file, clearing the collected coverage data.

 Remember that code coverage is a useful tool for finding untested parts of your code, but achieving 100% code coverage doesn't necessarily mean your testing is perfect.
 It's important to write meaningful tests and not just strive for high coverage percentages.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue on the [GitHub repository](https://github.com/seandearnaley/python-code-outline).

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.